SYZ mirror symmetry for del Pezzo surfaces and affine structures: Mirror construction for del Pezzo surfaces using immersed Lagrangians

 \begin{proposition} The disc potential $W_{\bL_0}$ is equal to

 \end{proposition} \begin{proof} The disc potential for $\bL_0$ in the $A_{n_i}$-smoothing of the $i$-th toric chart corresponding to $(v_i,v_{i+1})$ is equal to

 Since $\bL_0$ is monotone, the disc potential is invariant under deformation of complex structures \cite{EP}.
-Thus the disc potential of $\bL_0$ in $X$ is a sum of the potentials in the various charts. \end{proof}
+We show below that a Maslov-two holomorphic disc bounded by $\bL_0$ must be entirely contained in one of the charts.
+Then it follows that the disc potential of $\bL_0$ in $X$ is a sum of the potentials in the various charts.

+Let's choose an embedding of the open torus orbit $(\C^\times)^2$ of the toric degeneration to $X$, whose complement $C$ is a union of Lagrangian vanishing spheres together with chosen branches of degenerate conics in the charts.
+In dimension two, $C$ represents the anti-canonical class.
+This can be easily seen by deforming $X$ to a resolution of singularities in which the vanishing spheres become holomorphic.
+It follows that a holomorphic disc of Maslov-index two intersects the anti-canonical class $C$ once.
+Thus it is contained in a chart. \end{proof}

 Explicit expressions of $W_{L_0}$ are given in Table \ref{tab:W0}.
 Comparing to Figure \ref{fig:delPezzo}, for each $dP_n$, we only write down the disc potential for the monotone torus associated to the toric variety shown as the first figure, since the others can be obtained via wall-crossing.
 They give different realizations of the \emph{same mirror space} as the complement of a (non-toric) blowing-up of a toric variety.